 Originally a one-horse, two-wheeled carriage for two persons, later extended to other types of pleasure or travelling carriages.
-Chaise lounge (1800) is corruption of French chaise longue "long chair," the second word confused in English with lounge.
+Chaise lounge (1800) is corruption of French chaise longue "long chair," with French word order, the second word confused in English with lounge.

 1580s, "church of a bishop," from phrase cathedral church (c.
-1300) "principal church of a diocese," a phrase partially translating Late Latin ecclesia cathedralis "church of a bishop's seat," from a specific early Christian use of classical Latin cathedra "a teacher or professor's chair," commonly "an easy chair (principally used by ladies)," also metonymically, as in cathedrae molles "luxurious women," from Greek kathedra "seat, bench," also "exalted seat occupied by men of eminent rank or influence," from kata "down" (see cata-) + hedra "seat, base, chair, face of a geometric solid," from PIE root *sed- (1) "to sit").
+1300) "principal church of a diocese," a phrase partially translating Late Latin ecclesia cathedralis "church of a bishop's seat," from a specific early Christian use of classical Latin cathedra "a teacher or professor's chair," commonly "an easy chair (principally used by ladies)," also metonymically, as in cathedrae molles "luxurious women," from Greek kathedra "chair, seat, bench," also "exalted seat occupied by men of eminent rank or influence," from kata "down" (see cata-) + hedra "seat, base, chair, face of a geometric solid" (from PIE root *sed- (1) "to sit").
 The Greek word was used in Old Testament and New Testament translations.

 Proto-Indo-European root meaning "to sit."